qonversion/web-sdk/README.md

 2. If a purchase is successful, you send its' data to the Qonversion SDK.
 3. The SDK sends a request to Qonversion API for server-to-server purchase validation.
 4. Qonversion server receives accurate information on the purchase status and user entitlements.
-5. The SDK returns handled user purchase to you.
+5. The SDK returns handled user purchase.

 ## Analytics